evgenii/RL78/G14/data_flash_T04_R5F104PJ/README.txt

 Note: the FDL T04 (pico library) is the one being used in the example, so you should select this.
-This flavor does can *not* be used with an eeprom emulation layer on top.
+This flavor can *not* be used with an eeprom emulation layer on top.

 The more featured T02 (tiny) & T01 (full) are siutable for more complex data flash management.
 These can be used together with the respective eeprom emulation library EEL T02 / T01